thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 Before diving in, I strongly recommend you have either a paid [ahrefs](https://ahrefs.com), [Moz](https://moz.com/), or [SEMrush](https://www.semrush.com/) account.
 Each platform gives you a number of robust SEO tools that are well documented and easy to use.
 They are crucial for any SEO writing effort.

 I use ahrefs when evaluating SEO metrics for my blog posts, but you can use Moz or SEMrush to implement my examples below.
 When reading the article, just find the similar tools and adjust what I lay out.
-Most of these SEO platforms are about the same as far as functionality goes.
-It is just a matter of what you are used to using.
+Most of these SEO platforms have similar functionality; it's just a matter of what you are most comfortable using.
 Also, there are still a plethora of free SEO tools that offer help with keyword planning, content planning, SEO technical writing, etc... but that's a topic for another day.

 Prerequisites
 -------

 You will need to install the toolbar for your preferred SEO platform.
-This allows us to easily search [Google](https://www.google.com/) for metrics on SEO friendly content during our research.
+This allows us to easily search [Google](https://www.google.com/) for metrics on SEO-friendly content during our research.
 Ahrefs [has a chrome extension](https://ahrefs.com/seo-toolbar) that requires no configuration.
 I believe all the major SEO toolbars require little to no setup as well.

 Once you have the toolbar installed, head over to Google and type any search.
 I searched for the infamous quote "Shampoo is better" and the results looked like this: